debel/modernJS/topics/language-features/json.md

 # JSON

-JSON stands for `JavaScript Object Notation`.
+stands for `JavaScript Object Notation`.

-It is used as a data exchange format.
+It is used as a text-based data exchange format.
-JSON *cannot* contian any functions - only data.
+JSON can only contian data.

 ---
 ## JSON parse